kevalsanghani/Coffee-Ordering-App/README.md

 # Coffee-Ordering-App
-The app takes your name, coffee quantity and optional toppings and sends the order summary as an e-mail.
+The app takes your name, coffee quantity and optional toppings and sends the name and order summary as an e-mail.